 What do you like about Belgrade?

-my home, where ever I travel I always miss the city energy and the loving
+Belgrade is my home, where ever I travel I always miss the city energy and the loving people of Belgrade.

 Also, the food.
 I love to cook and very often I cook for my friends.
 I have spent many nights in Boston describing what the food is like in Belgrade to my foreign friends.
 I have learned to make some traditional Serbian meals, but the taste of my grandma’s kitchen is still the best.